Chia-Network/chia-docs/docs/04coin-set-model/coin_set_vs_utxo.md

 ## First class objects

-In the UXTO model, _transactions_ are first class objects.
+In the UTXO model, _transactions_ are first class objects.
 Each transaction has an ID and an output number, which is persisted in the system's overall state.

 In the coin set model, _coins_ are first class objects (everything is a coin).
 "Transaction" is a term used to represent the spending of some coins and the creation of others.
 Coins are the only information persisted in the system's overall state.